usgs/wdfn-blog/content/nextgen_mlp_update.md

 - Multi-parameter feature (2 parameters on the same graph)

 <div class="grid-row">
 {{< figure src="/static/nextgen_mlp_update/MLPs_feature_examples.png" alignment="center" caption="Here are a few examples of the remaining tasks that are soon to be completed for the redirect.
-We are working on placing 2 parameters on the hydrograph giving the option for our users to compare their data.
-We are making the data table sortable giving the users a choice to see their data in a specific order and we are adding the daily stats table to the monitoring location pages." alt="screenshot of 3 upcoming features: 2 parameters on the same graph, make data sortable by time, daily statistics for the latest day." >}}
+We are working on placing 2 parameters on the hydrograph, giving the option for our users to compare their data.
+We are making the data table sortable, giving the users a choice to see their data in a specific order.
+Finally, we are adding the daily stats table to the monitoring location pages." alt="screenshot of 3 upcoming features: 2 parameters on the same graph, make data sortable by time, daily statistics for the latest day." >}}
 </div>

 ## Some features we anticipate addressing before Legacy decommission in July 2023